Presenting the top five things to do in Jakarta, the capital of the Indonesia, in partnership with Traveloka.

 - Every Sunday, from 6 am to 12 noon, the main street of Jalan Sudirm-Thamrin is cleared for Car Free Day.
 That’s right: you can ride your bike without having to bob and weave between cars or worry about breathing too much smoke exhaust!

-To escape the hustle and bustle of Jakarta, The Pullman Hotel Jakarta offers the best rate.
-The Pullman Hotel Jakarta located in Thamrin, the posh financial district of the capital, is an upscale treat featuring five on-site dining experiences, most notably Sana Sini, the signature restaurant that boasts culinary delights from all corners of the world and was voted ‘Best Buffet’ in the city, a connectivity lounge for those who need to mix work with play, and an infinity pool with an adjoining sun deck.
+The Pullman Hotel Jakarta (Jl.
+M.H.
+Thamrin No.59, RT.9/RW.5, Gondangdia, Kec.
+Menteng, Kota Jakarta Pusat) To escape the hustle and bustle of Jakarta, The Pullman Hotel Jakarta offers the best rate. the posh financial district of the capital, is an upscale treat featuring five on-site dining experiences, most notably Sana Sini, the signature restaurant that boasts culinary delights from all corners of the world and was voted ‘Best Buffet’ in the city, a connectivity lounge for those who need to mix work with play, and an infinity pool with an adjoining sun deck.
 The stylish rooms are soundproof, outfitted with memory foam pillows, and are serviced with toiletries by C.O.
 Bigelow.
 Indulge yourself in this truly cosmopolitan getaway.
 Rooms at the Pullman Hotel Jakarta start at just $100 per night.

 All photos courtesy of Pullman Hotel Jakarta.
 Special thanks to Catriona for local insider knowledge.

 Disclaimer: This post contains sponsored links by Traveloka.
 All opinions and graphics are my own.